-- Health (community health centres; child care services); - Entertainment (live entertainment theatres; cinemas); - Office (professional services; general health services; insurance agents, brokers and services; accounting, auditing and book-keeping services); and - Shop (café, restaurant and function centres; bread and cake stores; butchers).
+- Health (community health centres; child care services); - Entertainment (live entertainment theatres; cinemas); and - Office (professional services; general health services; insurance agents, brokers and services; accounting, auditing and book-keeping services).

 When including the expansion of Karrinyup Shopping Centre and Claremont on the Park, the estimated Shop/Retail land use within the trade area of the Claremont Town Centre is estimated at 578,248m2, with the Karrinyup, Stirling, Fremantle, Subiaco and Claremont Activity Centres representing the majority of the land use.